 More Example: OFFSET(A5, 2, 1, 2, 3).
 This time height and width are 2 and 3.
 The new cell reference is B7 and the cell range will be now: B7: D8.

-Important: This cell range you can’t show, just use this cell range to do another job like SUM, AVERAGE, and other functions.
+Important: This cell range you can’t show, just use this cell range to do other jobs like SUM, AVERAGE, and other functions.
 We have used SUM to use this cell range.

 Do the above example practically in the sample file.

 - How to Use INDIRECT Function in Excel (12 Suitable Instances)

 - How to Use ROW Function in Excel (With 8 Examples)

 - How to Use ROWS Function in Excel (With 7 Easy Examples)

 - How to use COLUMNS Function in Excel (3 Examples)

 - How to Use COLUMN Function in Excel (4 Easy Examples)